gbevin/ShowMIDI/README.md

 You'll also need to find a version of the VST2 SDK and put it in a location that the compiler can find.
 Searching online for `vst2.x/aeffect.h` should give you some options for download.
 Sadly it's not allowed to distribute this SDK, so it has not been included.
+The folder of the VST2 SDK should be placed at `libs/vst2` in the source repository.

 After that, go to the `LinuxMakeFile` directory